Azure/iot-edge-v1/samples/dotnet_core_managed_gateway/README.md

 Building the sample
 -------------------
-The sample Gateway gets built when you build the SDK by first running
+The sample gateway gets built when you build Azure IoT Edge by first running
 ```
 tools\build.cmd --enable-dotnet-core-binding
 ```

-The [devbox setup](../../doc/devbox_setup.md) guide has more information on how you can build the SDK.
+The [devbox setup](../../doc/devbox_setup.md) guide has more information on how you can build Azure IoT Edge.

 The `build_dotnet_core.cmd` script builds the .NET Core binding, and the sample sensor and printer modules.
 Building the solution you will have the following binaries: